Alan Prescott: Playing career

 He was transferred from Halifax to St. Helens on 11 January 1949 and he made his first team début four days later against Belle Vue Rangers.
 Prescott was captain and Lance Todd Trophy winner at Wembley in 1956.

 His test début against Australia was at Headingley in 1952.
 When he arrived in Australia as captain of Great Britain in 1956, he had not missed a Test against Australia since making his début.
 He is best remembered for leading his side to victory over Australia at Brisbane in 1958, having broken his arm after just four minutes but continuing to play.
 The match became known as "Prescott’s Match" or the "Battle of Brisbane".

 Alan Prescott represented Great Britain & France in the 37–31 victory over New Zealand at Carlaw Park, Auckland on 3 July 1957.

 His final appearance for St. Helens was against Halifax on 19 March 1960.
 He took over from Jim Sullivan as St. Helens' coach.
-Alan coached St. Helens to Lancashire County Cup success and a Challenge Cup win over Wigan in 1961.
+Alan coached St. Helens to Lancashire Cup success and a Challenge Cup win over Wigan in 1961.